postwait/esoteric-curio/source/_posts/sunw_cap-arcana.md

 ELF stands for "Executable and Linking Format" and is the predominant specification adhered to by modern UNIX platforms (Mac OS X being the standout exception).
-It is a robust format for layout all things important to a binary (or shared library) such that they can be assembled into a running process within UNIX.
+It is a robust format for laying out all things important to a binary (or shared library) such that they can be assembled into a running process within UNIX.
 Herein, `elfdump` is your best friend.